The work presented on this website is merely representative of my work.

 From the late 1970s, I concentrated on music scholarship, eventually earning a doctorate in musicology and then working as an editor at an academic music publisher.
 In the mid 2000s, I switched to librarianship and currently work as a music librarian.
 During most of that time, I practiced photography mainly as an adjunct to raising a family, with a series of 35mm point-and-shoot cameras.

 My photographs have been accepted into juried exhibits and a work of mine was awarded second prize at the Seven State Juried Photography Exhibit, sponsored by CPM and juried by Sam Abell, in September 2012.
 In addition, I have participated in several un-juried exhibits, had works included in publications, made two books of my work using Blurb, and numerous photos have been used from my Flickr stream on various blogs and websites.
-I also maintain a photography blog, Imag(in)ing Light and participate regularly on Google+.
+I also maintain a photography blog, Imag(in)ing Light.

-Learning is a continuous process, with which I am constantly engaged.
+Learning is a process, with which I am constantly occupied.
 The result is that my technique, eye, and aesthetic sense are engaged in steady refinement.

 The work presented on this website is representative of my work, but hardly exhaustive.
 All work is available for purchase in various formats as given in the price list or by special order through contacting me directly.
 Please feel free to contact me on gmail at rwmsn56